 Missions teams from the US travel to the Greater Works Mission.
 While there they distribute food to the poor people of Haiti, conduct VBS and Christmas programs, work with and love on the children at the Home and in the Academy and help with repairs and construction sites.

 The girls from GWHG have been an incredible blessing by showing God's love to their community.
-They have helped with VBS, food distribution, medical mission teams and other teams that come to GWHG to volunteer since the earthquake.
+They have helped with VBS, food distribution, medical mission teams and other teams that come to GWHG to volunteer.
 God gives Emmanuel the wisdom, provision and ability to show God's love to many who come for help through food, shelter, church services and so much more.

 Here are several ministry opportunities at GWO: